 It is usually served as a dessert in Chinese restaurants all over the country, like the popular fast-food chain – Chowking!
 They are also sold by street food vendors and peddlers as an afternoon snack.

-- You can use store-bought ube jam or make your own from scratch.
+- Store-Bought vs. Homemade: You can use store-bought ube jam or make your own from scratch.

-- Sweet filling options: Kamote (sweet potato), monggo (mung beans), chocolate, custard, banana with cinnamon, and mozzarella cheese
+- Fillings: Experiment with different sweet fillings like kamote (sweet potato), monggo (mung beans), chocolate, custard, banana with cinnamon, or mozzarella cheese.

-- Half-cook the glutinous rice flour in hot water so that you don’t need to spend much time deep frying the buchi.
+- Cooking the Dough: Half-cook the glutinous rice flour in hot water to reduce deep frying time.

-- In making the sticky rice dough, adjust the flour as needed until you achieve the right consistency.
-If it’s too watery, then add more flour.
-You should be able to knead it without sticking it to your hands.
+- Consistency: Adjust the flour in the sticky rice dough until you get the right consistency.
+If it's too watery, add more flour until you can knead it without it sticking to your hands.

 Listed below are all the ingredients you will need: